Milk and dairy products

 Milk, yogurt, and cheese contain protein and minerals, including calcium.
 They help build and maintain healthy bones and teeth.
 Cow’s milk is also enriched with vitamin D, which helps the body use calcium more efficiently.

 Choose high-fat milk and dairy products rather than “light” or low fat options.
 Your child needs these fats to grow and develop properly.
 Make sure that milk and dairy products are pasteurized (see Why serve pasteurized milk).

 Cow’s milk: not before 9 months

 Between 9 and 12 months, once your baby is eating a varied diet including iron-rich foods, she can gradually start drinking pasteurized 3.25% cow’s milk (3.25% milk fat).
-For more information, see Other types of milk.
+For more information, see Anemia.

 It’s best to choose plain yogurt, to which you can add pureed fruit or pieces of fresh fruit.
 Commercial fruit yogurt contains added sugar or sugar substitutes.

-As with all dairy products, opt for high-fat yogurt.
-Low-fat and fat-free yogurt are not suitable for the needs of young children.
+As with all dairy products, opt for high-fat yogurt and cheese.
+Low-fat and fat-free yogurt and cheese are not suitable for the needs of young children.

 If you make your own yogurt, use whole milk (3.25% milk fat).